robotology/human-dynamics-estimation/README.md

 #### Libraries
 - [**YARP**](https://github.com/robotology/yarp): a library and toolkit for communication and device interfaces.
+- [**trintrin**](https://github.com/ami-iit/trintrin): a library with common messages for interprocess communication in robotics applications.
 - [**icub-main**](https://github.com/robotology/icub-main): a library for the interaction with the iCub robot.
 - [**iDynTree**](https://github.com/robotology/idyntree): a library of robots dynamics algorithms for control, estimation and simulation.
 - [**Eigen**](http://eigen.tuxfamily.org/index.php?title=Main_Page) (3.3 or later): a C++ template library for linear algebra.